 ● Is It Ok To Pick The Runt Of The Litter? | Runt FAQ Guide

 When it comes to the behavior and temperament of huskies and wolves, these animals couldn’t be further apart.
-Our huskies are domesticated, family pets and wolves are complete wild animals.
+Our huskies are domesticated family pets, and wolves are wild animals.